WilllllWang/2048-Project/README.md

 # 2048-Project
-Recreating 2048 in C using Allegro
+Recreating 2048 in C using Allegro and Cmake